-ON THE AIR TODAY: Joon Bloine in Voliont Lody, on NBC-Red at 2:30 P.M., E.S.T., sponsored by Bisquick.
+ON THE AIR TODAY: Joon Blaine in Valiant Lody, an NBC-Red at 2:30 P.M., E.S.T., sponsored by Bisquick.
 Round olmost ony corner in NBC's Ro-dio City ond you'll see a beautiful and well-dressed girl; but one of the most beoutiful ond best-dressed of them all is the stor of Voliont Lody.
-The funny thing obout Joan is that she isn't porticularly voin of her good looks and she doesn't spend a great deal of money on her clathes.
+The funny thing obout Joan is that she isn't porticularly voin of her good looks ond she doesn't spend o greot deol of money on her clathes.
 On the other hand, she does give them o lot of thought.
 Joan's rules for being well dressed ore simple.
 She loves color, line ond fabrics, ond believes that you have to love them to study them intelligently.
 She scorns frills, but knows how to be feminine without them.
-She hotes to shop, but would rather shop thon not look oftroctive.
-She soys that the test of a becoming frock or hot is that you must be able to put it on-and forget all about it.

-Joon designs her own dresses, sketching

-sketches to her own couturier, where she exploins corefully exoctly whot she wonts.
-Sometimes she tokes olong the moteriol which she wonts used, sometimes not.
-For shoes, she has had a mold of her foot mode by a good New York shoemaker.
-Now, whenever she needs o new pair she simply colls him up ond soys, "Moke me simply colls him up and soys, "Make me o pair of walking shoes in-" whotever leother she prefers.
-Her evening shoes, controry to style, ore oll mode with closed toes-she dislikes open-toed shoes.

-She designs oll of her hots, and makes most of them herself.
-Hots are an impor-tant port of her wardrobe, because the lights in radio studios ore none too good, and she olways wears one when broadcasting.
-Although she loves off-the-face hats, they're no protection to the eyes from the averhead lights, so she only possesses one.

-Joon's desire to dress attractively isn't vonity.
-She says, "I've olways felt that acting was only part of my job.
-Being friendly to the people I work with, and keeping up the spirit of the whole com-pony-thot's part of my jab, too.
-And I couldn't do thot if I came to the studio looking sloppy or put together ony-old-

-Besides her program, Joan's main interests in life just now ore o country home ond her dog, Cricket.
-The country home hosn't been chosen yet, but for some time she hos been visiting forms not too for she hos been visiting forms not too for from New York, trying to find one she wonts to buy.
-The dog-ond probobly he is one reoson she wants a place in the country so fervently-is o block cocker spaniel, not quite two years old.
-Joon tries to make up to him for opartment life by donning slocks and romping strenu-ously with him for thirty minutes or so, night and morning.
-She says it keeps the dog in condition, but wears her out.
-Cricket is also responsible for a bad fall Joon took on the icy sidewalk one recent winter night.
-She was running with him, she confessed ofter the dactor had discovered that no bones were broken.
+She hotes to shop, but would rother shop than not look attractive.
+She soys that the test of a becoming frack or hot is that you must be oble to put it on-ond forget oll obout it.
+Joon designs her own dresses, sketching them out very corefully and taking the sketches to her own couturier, where she exploins corefully exoctly what she wants.
+Sometimes she tokes olong the moterial which she wonts used, sometimes not.
+For shoes, she hos hod o mold of her foot shoes, she nos nos o march shoemoker. mode by o good New York shoemoker.
+Now, whenever she needs o new pair she simply colls him up ond soys, "Moke me simply colls him up and says, "Make me o poir of walking shoes in-" whatever leather she prefers.
+Her evening shoes, controry to style, are all made with closed that didlice and that closed toes-she dislikes open-toed shoes.
+She designs oll of her hots, ond makes most of them herself.
+Hots ore an impor-tant part of her wardrobe, because the lights in radio studios are none too good, and she always wears one when broadcostand she olways wears one when broadcost-ing.
+Although she loves off-the-face hats, they're no protection to the eyes from the averhead lights, so she only possesses one, Joon's desire to dress attractively isn't vonity.
+She says, "I've always felt that acting was only part of my job.
+Being friendly to the people I work with, and keeping up the spirit of the whole com-mony-that's part of my job. too, And I pony-that's part of my jab, too.
+And I couldn't do that if I came to the studio looking sloppy or put together ony-oldway.
+Besides her progrom, Joon's moin interests in life just now ore a country home ond her dog, Cricket.
+The country home hosn't been chosen yet, but for some time she has been visiting forms not too for from New York, trying to find one she wonts to buy.
+The dog-ond probably he is one reason she wants a place in the country so fervently-is a black cacker spaniel, not quite two years old.
+Joan tries to make up to him for opartment life by donning slocks and romping strenu-ously with him for thirty minutes or so, night ond morning.
+She soys it keeps the dog in condition, but weors her out.
+Cricket is olso responsible for o bad fall Joon took on the icy sidewalk one recent winter night.
+She was running with him, she confessed ofter the doctor hod discovered that no bones were broken.